cdev-framework/cdev-website/content/docs/examples/userauthentication.md

 ```
 {{<break 1>}}
 ### Testing our Authorizer
-By setting the `default_authorizer` property on the Api, all created routes will by default use that Authorizer.
-Now when we curl the following generated url we will receive a 401 Authentication Error.
+By setting the `default_authorizer` property on the `Api`, all created routes will by default use that `Authorizer`.
+Now when we curl the following generated url we will receive a `401 Authentication Error`.

 ```bash
 curl -i https://<your_endpoint>/live/demo
 ```

 Now we must have the correct authorization to be able to access this endpoint.
-In the `Test` tab on out `Api` page, Auth0 provides a testing token that can be used to test that the authorization is working correctly.
+In the `Test` tab on the `Api` page, Auth0 provides a testing token that can be used to test that the authorization is working correctly.

 {{<tutorial_image>}}
 /images/autho_examples/api_test_command.jpg